 With rainfall rates reaching 2 or 3 inches per hour in the areas worst hit, low-lying terrain was inundated more quickly than anyone anticipated.
 The town of Watson received more than 31 inches of rain during the storm, and the whole state received more than 7 trillion gallons of water—more than three times the amount dumped on Louisiana by Hurricane Katrina.

 We can go to a shelter when things get bad.

 First, you’ll have to get there.
 Of the more than 30,000 evacuees, approximately 11,000 were able to make their way to shelters.
 Imagine how many more tried but couldn’t make it to one of the 70 shelters that were set up.
 Had it not been for first responders, military and National Guard units, and a load of volunteers, including the “Cajun Navy,” many people wouldn’t have gotten to shelters, and the death toll would certainly have been higher.

 By not having a plan and acting on it early enough, many people unnecessarily put themselves in harm’s way and endangered the lives of those who came to their aid.
 The thing is, of the three choices in Teddy Roosevelt’s quote, we have the ability to consistently make the right choice.

 Regardless of the nature of the disaster we will eventually face, concentrating on the basics of survival will prepare us for a wide variety of scenarios.
 Addressing our needs for food, water, shelter, health, security and communication will put us in the elite group that has a plan —as well as the wherewithal to act on a moment’s notice.

-Now that you’ve added the information in this American Survival Guide issue to your knowledge base, you’re armed with more know-how, gear insights and practical advice.
+Now that you’ve added the information in this American Survival Guide article to your knowledge base, you’re armed with more know-how, gear insights and practical advice.

 That’s a good step.
 You have a leg up on those around you who will be wishing they had been more organized and planned ahead to provide for their needs when the SHTF.